giorgioGTelian/Websites_playground/README.md

-# template webpage i made
+# 🌐 template of the webpages i made
+## 🦾🎧 technologies used:
 - vanilla html css javascript
 - jQuery
 - Bootsrap